Study modes: Full-time, Part-time

 Programme website: Russian

-Doctorate-level study is an opportunity to expand upon your interests and expertise in a community that really values research; and to make an original, positive contribution to learning in Russian Studies.
+Doctorate-level study is an opportunity to make an original, positive contribution to research in Russian Studies.

 - social, political and cultural perspectives on Russian language